JoaoGadelha/NONG/README.md

 <img src="./login_page.png" width="100%">
 <img src="./signup_page.png" width="100%">

-Also, the app features a page for reseting the password in case the user has forgoten his/her password.
+Also, the app features a page for reseting the password in case the user has forgoten his/her password and a logout button.

 ## Technologies used
 For this app, the frontend was built with React.js, while the backend is hosted and configured by Firebase and Cloud Firestore.